timtuxworth/ardupilot_wiki/common/source/docs/common-makeflyeasy-PixPilot-V3.rst

 The SBus input pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF/ELRS and SRXL2 which require a true UART connection.
 However, FPort, when connected in this manner, will only provide RC without telemetry.

-To allow CRSF and embedded telemetry available in Fport, CRSF, and SRXL2 receivers, a full UART, specifically as SERIAL2 (UART3) would need to be used for receiver connections.
+To allow CRSF and embedded telemetry available in Express LRS, Fport, CRSF, and SRXL2 receivers, a full UART, specifically as SERIAL2 (UART3) would need to be used for receiver connections.
 Below are setups using UART3. :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` should be set to "23".

 - FPort would require :ref:`SERIAL2_OPTIONS<SERIAL2_OPTIONS>` be set to "15".

-- CRSF would require :ref:`SERIAL2_OPTIONS<SERIAL2_OPTIONS>` be set to "0".
+- CRSF/ELRS would require :ref:`SERIAL2_OPTIONS<SERIAL2_OPTIONS>` be set to "0".

 - SRXL2 would require :ref:`SERIAL2_OPTIONS<SERIAL2_OPTIONS>` be set to "4" and connects only the TX pin.